chainguard-dev/edu/content/chainguard/chainguard-images/overview.md

 Many of the images are distroless; they contain only an application and its runtime dependencies.
 These images do not even contain a shell or package manager.

-Most of the images are built with [Wolfi](/open-source/wolfi/overview), our Linux _undistro_ designed from the ground up to produce container images that meet the requirements of a secure software supply chain.
+Chainguard Images are built with [Wolfi](/open-source/wolfi/overview), our Linux _undistro_ designed from the ground up to produce container images that meet the requirements of a secure software supply chain.

 Main features include:

 - Minimalist design, no bloating from unnecessary software
-- Build-time SBOMs (software bill of materials) attesting the provenance of all artifacts within the image
+- High quality build-time SBOMs (software bill of materials) attesting the provenance of all artifacts within the image
 - Verifiable signatures provided by [Sigstore](/open-source/sigstore/cosign/an-introduction-to-cosign/)
 - Automated nightly builds to ensure images are completely up-to-date and contain all available security patches